tkporter/react-native-sms/README.md

 `rnpm link react-native-sms`

 ###Additional Android Setup
-Android's intents are a little more of a pain, so there are some other things you need to set up in order to get SendSMS up and running!
+Just a few quick & easy things you need to set up in order to get SendSMS up and running!

 1. Navigate to your MainActivity.java (`MyApp/android/app/src/main/java/some/other/directories/MainActivity.java`)

-Let's take a look inside the class...

-Import!
-Go to the top of the file
+At the top of the file
 ```
 import android.content.Intent;
 import com.tkporter.sendsms.SendSMSPackage